This advice applies to England. Change country

 NHS 111 service and NHS Choices

-NHS Choices at www.nhs.uk is an online information service created by the Department of Health.
+NHS Choices is website created by the Department of Health.
 You can find directories of GPs, dentists and pharmacists, information on common conditions and guides and tips on how to live a healthier lifestyle.

 If you are pregnant, you will be able to receive services from one or more of the following:

 - midwives, based either in a hospital or in a local health centre or clinic.
 Midwives are responsible for the care of all normal pregnancies and labours.
 You do not need to be referred to a midwife by your GP